This page has been given to you to help answer some of the questions you may have about your polycystic ovarian syndrome (PCOS) diagnosis.

 Common PCOS treatment options include:

-Birth control pills – if the pills contain oestrogen and progesterone they will help to regulate the menstrual cycles and decrease the appearance of hair growth and acne.
+If the pills contain oestrogen and progesterone they will help to regulate the menstrual cycles and decrease the appearance of hair growth and acne.
 The menstrual cycle will become abnormal again when the pills are stopped.
 You may also think of taking a progesterone only pill.
-This will help to prevent endometrial problems, but will not help to reduce acne and hair problems.
+This will help to prevent endometrial problems but will not help to reduce acne and hair problems.

-Diabetes medication - metformin affects the way insulin is processed in the body.
+Metformin affects the way insulin is processed in the body.
 It also helps to decrease the testosterone level (male hormone level).
-This may help to restore ovulation and lessen hair growth see leaflet GHPI0467 Metformin and subfertility.
+This may help to restore ovulation and lessen hair growth, see leaflet GHPI0467 Metformin and subfertility.

-Fertility medications - Clomid® or injections of Gonadotropins (hormone injections) may help to stimulate ovulation and increase your chances of getting pregnant.
+Clomid® or Letrozole or injections of Gonadotropins (hormone injections) may help to stimulate ovulation and increase your chances of getting pregnant.

 Does PCOS change at menopause?